farkon00/pagit/README.md

 # Commands
 ## log
 Takes from zero to one arguments.
-First argument is number of commits to print, default 2.
+First argument is the number of commits to print, defaults to 2.

-Logs last n commits in current repo.
+Logs last n commits in the current repo.

 ## rm-all
-Removes all tracked files from repo.
-Doesnt take any arguments.
+Removes all tracked files from the repo.
+Doesn't take any arguments.

 ## object
-Takes one argument, hash of object.
+Takes one argument, hash of the object.

-Prints content of object with hash n.
+Prints content of the object with a specfic hash.